Ingrian Finns: Finland

 Many Ingrian Finns, including mixed families, who moved to Finland did not speak any language other than Russian and in many cases still identify as Russians.

 There are social integration problems similar to those of any other migrant group in Europe, to such an extent that there is a political debate in Finland over the retention of the Finnish Law of Return.
 In contrast, native Finnish-speakers have been easily assimilated into mainstream Finnish culture, leaving little trace of Ingrian Finnish traditions.

+Estonia

-In Estonia, the Ingrian Finns have enjoyed cultural autonomy since 2004, being the first minority to organize and use such a right after Estonia's restoration of independence.
-The 2011 census counted 369 Ingrian Finns in Estonia, a large majority of whom are also citizens of Estonia.
+In Estonia, the Ingrian Finns were the first national minority to implement the National Minorities Cultural Autonomy Act after the restoration of independence, holding elections for their cultural council in May 2004.
+The 2011 census counted 369 Ingrian Finns in Estonia.

+Russia

 In Russia, many Ingrian Finns are members of the Evangelical Lutheran Church of Ingria.
+The Evangelical Lutheran Church of Ingria has historically been closely associated with the Ingrian Finns and was originally focused primarily on serving ethnic Finns in Ingria.